rstraub/rstraub.github.io/_drafts/why-use-kotlin.md

 This emphasis on readability continues throughout the language, which I really appreciate.
 Kotlin offers a huge toolbox for you as a developer to choose from, and you can use it to create really expressive code.

 The offerings of Kotlin are so vast, that I cannot possibly name all of them here.
-Some of the standout features that I can hardly do without in this regard are:
+Some of the standout features that I can hardly do without anymore are:

 * Expression functions
 * Extension functions